-The Great Pyramid had been built as an echo to the Great Pyramid of Ghis whose colossal ruins Lomas Longstrider had once visited.
-Like its ancient predecessor, the Pyramid has thirty-three levels, a number which is considered to be sacred to the gods of Ghis.
+The Great Pyramid was built as an echo to the Great Pyramid of Ghis.
+Like its ancient predecessor, the Great Pyramid in Meereen has thirty-three levels, a number which is considered to be sacred to the gods of Ghis.
+Although Meereen has a score of lesser pyramids, none stand even half as tall.

 - Main article: queen's apartments (Great Pyramid)